fritshoogland-yugabyte/yb_stats/BUILD.md

 This file describes how to build yb_stats.
+Important: for production/general use versions of yb_stats, use the RPM or brew tap version.

 # build from source
 In order to build yb_stats from source you need cargo, which contains the rust compiler.